runlikeforrestgump/emacs/README.md

 ## Numeric Arguments (aka Prefix Arguments)

-A numeric argument (aka prefix argument) is a number (positive or negative), specified before a command, to change the effect of the command.
+A numeric argument (aka prefix argument) is a number (positive or negative or 0), specified before a command, to change the effect of the command.
 You can give any Emacs command a numeric argument.
 Some commands interpret the argument as a repetition count; some commands change their behaviour based on the numeric argument; some commands care whether there is an argument, but ignore its value; some commands treat a plain <code>C-u</code> (a C-u followed by no digits or minus sign) differently from an ordinary argument; some commands treat 0 specially if the numeric argument is treated as a repetition count (because a repetition count of 0 would otherwise be a no-op).

 The term "prefix argument" ephasises the fact that the argument is specified before the command.
 "Prefix argument" is a synonym for "numeric argument."